maturk/maturk.github.io/cv.markdown

       <hr/>

-      <h3 id="experience">Experience</h3>
+      <h3 id="employment">Employment</h3>

       <dl>
         <dt>Research Intern</dt>
         <dd><em>VTT Technical Research Centre of Finland</em>
-          <strong>April 2023 - Present</strong>
+          <strong>April 2023 - October 2023</strong>
-          Working on inverse rendering.
-Project related to fusing RGB + hyperspectral imaging into hyperspectral radiance fields for material classification in 3D.
-Contributing to the open-source <a href="https://docs.nerf.studio">Nerfstudio</a> project related to NeRF research on GitHub.
+          Working on neural inverse rendering.
+Project related to fusing rgb + hyperspectral imaging into hyperspectral radiance fields for material classification in 3D (under IPR).
+This work led to contributing to the open-source <a href="https://docs.nerf.studio">Nerfstudio</a> project related to NeRF research.
+Also worked on camera pose optimization with <a href="https://github.com/maturk/BARF-nerfstudio">BARF-nerfstudio</a> and the problem of registering poses of rgb and hyperspectral images.
         </dd>
         <dt>Research Assistant</dt>
         <dd><em>Computer Vision and Learning Group (VLG), ETH Zurich</em>